-The parent or legal guardian of a child seeking enrollment shall present to the school principal or designee proof of a child's age.
-All necessary immunization and other medical records shall also be provided as required under Board Rule 6-6 Health Requirements of Pupils and the CPS Policy on the "Immunization and Health Examination Requirements For Enrollment in the Chicago Public Schools" by the Board's Policy on Student Health Examinations, Immunizations and Dental Examinations (Board Report 94-1026-PO1 08-0827-PO3, as amended or otherwise modified).
-To enroll a child in any school attendance area school or open enrollment school as described in section I.J. of this policy, the person seeking enrollment for the child must also present evidence of current address.
+The parent/quardian or legal guardian of a child seeking enrollment shall present to the school principal or designee proof of a child's age.
+All necessary immunization and other medical records shall also be provided as required by the Board's Policy on Student Health Examinations, Immunizations and Dental Examinations and Eye Examinations (Board Report 08-0827-PO3, as amended or otherwise modified).
+To enroll a child in any school the person seeking enrollment for the child must also present evidence of current address.